Legacy Migration

 When to Migrate Versus When to Wrap

 Not every legacy system should be replaced.
-Sometimes the right decision is to leave the legacy system running and wrap it with a modern interface.
+Sometimes the right decision is to leave the system running and wrap it with a modern interface instead.
+The honest test is whether the core logic still works.
+If it does, you may be paying to rebuild something that does not need rebuilding.

-Be honest: Wrapping is not a long-term strategy.
-It defers the migration cost while adding a new layer to maintain.
+Be honest about wrapping: it is not a long-term strategy.
+Wrapping defers the migration cost while adding a new layer to maintain.
+It buys time; it does not remove the bill.

 An API facade pattern exposes the legacy system's functionality through a modern REST API.
 New applications consume the facade instead of talking to the legacy system directly.
 The legacy system continues running, but it is contained.